Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Dalek N1

-Recent History: - This prop only made one screen appearance before being refurbished and sent to the USA as part of the travelling exhibition tour launched in 1986.
+Recent History: – This prop only appeared once in Doctor Who before being refurbished and sent to the USA as part of the travelling exhibition tour launched in 1986.
 The refurbishment included a new coat of paint, tidying the shoulder mesh and repairing the prominent chip in the oval.
 A new unique eye had also been added.

-When the tour was over the prop was returned to the UK where it was used in several exhibitions across the country including the Bristol Exploratory and Momi.
+When the tour was over the prop was returned to the UK where it made a brief appearance in the BSB ’31 Who’ celebration weekend.
+It was also used in several exhibitions across the country including the Bristol Exploratory and Momi.
 For these appearances it was refurbished again with lights and an arm from an Imperial Dalek.
 The slats were also given a gold foil finish and the mesh was removed to complete the Imperial look.

 Dalek N3-N4